-Check Out This Year's VIRTUAL Parade posted on our HOME PAGE.
+Check Out last Year's VIRTUAL Parade posted on our HOME PAGE.
 We released it on 7 Nov 2020.
-Below is a list of past parade participants and their stories of Service to our island community.
+Below is a list of past parade participants for our last live one and their stories of Service to our island community.

 Our 2019 Parade Line-Up on 9 Nov was even bigger & more fun for all!
 Here are this year's inspiring stories of service and sacrifice.
 Join us and help us grow even stronger and more fun each year.

-TAKE A LOOK AT LAST YEAR'S TALENTED 2019 PARADE UNITS & READ THEIR POWERFUL
+TAKE A LOOK AT 2019's TALENTED PARADE UNITS & READ THEIR POWERFUL

 STORIES OF SERVICE